Hit and Run Driving Crimes in Phoenix

 Each felony charge includes the possibility of a lengthy prison sentence and fines of up to $150,000, plus any surcharges and civil liabilities you might incur.
 To learn more about the penalties for these felony charges, please visit our felony information page.

 We always recommend remaining at the scene of an accident and fulfilling your legally obligated duty to others no matter what.
 However, if for any reason you end up leaving without doing so, and then get charged with a hit and run crime, it is essential to consult a defense attorney with proven experience defending hit and run cases of all severities.
 We will not stop fighting for your rights, by making sure that every possible legal option and defense strategy is available to you.
-If you are facing any kind of hit and run crime in Arizona, contact us today for a private, no obligation consultation at 602-551-8092.
+If you are facing any kind of hit and run crime in Phoenix, contact us today for a private, no obligation consultation at 602-551-8092.